amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 * On-going trip UI
 * Trip End
 * Animation like Uber App for Car
+* This project uses the basic MVP Architecture
+* We have simulated the WebSocket API for you.

 ## We have simulated the backend environment for you to get the real-work like experience.